Think of how much technology has changed vehicles in the last several years. And there’s a lot more coming.

 The quest for self-driving vehicles has produced features that are already making their way into today’s cars, trucks, and SUV’s.
 Electric and hybrid vehicles are introducing break-out technologies.
 For example, a new braking technology allows the driver to let up on the accelerator, and instead of the car coasting for a while or the driver having to apply the brakes, the vehicle will slow down using regenerative braking without the driver even touching the brake pedal.
 This regenerative braking system recharges the batteries.
 Another system helps steer the car to keep it in the center of the lane using cameras and radar to keep track of the lane markers.

 Most of these technologies aim at improving safety and efficiency.
 Much the same as all other systems in the vehicle you currently own, it’s important to maintain them so they’re working properly.
-As you can imagine, The Auto Guys invest heavily in training and diagnostic tools and equipment to keep your high-tech systems up to date as we all move forward to the vehicles of the future.
-If you have any questions about these systems call Matt or Nic for answers.
+As you can imagine, the Auto Guys invest heavily in training and diagnostic tools and equipment to keep your high-tech systems up to date as we all move forward to the vehicles of the future.

 The Auto Guys